 What kind of technology do teachers/students have access to?

 Technology is not integrated into the classroom school wide, but teachers and students have access to Ipads, projectors and cameras as needed/necessary.
-Third grade students (and above) have access to chromebooks as part of their preparation for online testing.
+Second grade students (and above) have access to chromebooks to access specialized material and prepare for online testing.

 How does the school promote sustainability?